NY Rangers vs. Tampa Bay Lightning: Series Preview and Betting Odds

-With a heart-stopping Game 7 win Monday night, the New York Rangers are finally headed to the Eastern Conference Finals where they’ll face off against the Tampa Bay Lightning.
-Hockey fans and sports bettors alike will be tuning into Rangers vs. Lightning as the battle begins Wednesday night on New York’s home ice.
+Fresh off a heart-stopping Game 7 win in their second-round series, the New York Rangers began the Eastern Conference Finals with a bang against the Tampa Bay Lightning by winning the first two games on their home ice.

+Tampa Bay avoided a big hole by winning Game 3 on Sunday afternoon.
+Now the Rangers lead the series 2-1 heading into Game 4 on Tuesday night.

-While the Rangers get home-ice advantage, the Lightning are the clear favorites in this matchup so nailing the first two games is an absolute must for New York.
+While the Rangers began the series with home-ice advantage, the Lightning began the series as clear favorites in this matchup so nailing the first two games was an absolute must for New York.
 The Rangers were 3-0 against the Lightning in the regular season, but everyone knows not to count on regular-season records when it comes to the playoffs.

-As two-time defending Stanley Cup champions, the Lightning are betting favorites in the series against the Rangers.
-They’re also coming off wins against heavyweights Florida and Toronto, who have more developed rosters than the Rangers.
+As two-time defending Stanley Cup champions, the Lightning began the series as betting favorites in the series against the Rangers.
+They’re also coming off series wins against heavyweights Florida and Toronto, who have more developed rosters than the Rangers.

 Can’t-miss sportsbook offers: New York sports betting bonuses for Rangers’ Stanley Cup Playoffs run